AusClimateService/npcp/reports/phase1/phase1_report.md

 The MBCn method performed substantially worse than the other methods on daily maximum temperature extremes for the calibration task (Figure 1b) due to a warm bias across the entire continent (e.g. Figure 8f).
-The MRNBC method performed similarly to ECDFm and QME over most the of continent, but displayed substantial cool biases in minimum temperature extremes over high elevation areas in central Tasmania and along the Great Dividing Range (e.g. Figure 8g).
+The MRNBC method performed similarly to ECDFm and QME over most of the continent, but displayed substantial cool biases in minimum temperature extremes over high elevation areas in central Tasmania and along the Great Dividing Range (e.g. Figure 8g).

-As with the temperature climatology metrics, it did not appear to make much difference for these temperature extremes metrics whether GCM data are dynamically downscaled or not prior to applying bias correction.
+As with the temperature climatology metrics, it did not appear to make much difference for these temperature extremes metrics whether GCM data were dynamically downscaled or not prior to bias correction.

 <p align="center">
     <img src="figures/tasmin_1-in-10yr-bias_task-historical_EC-Earth-Consortium-EC-Earth3_BOM-BARPA-R.png" width=60% height=60%>